CS3219-AY2526S2/peerprep-g18/docs/README.md

   This aligns with the milestone requirement to develop requirements in the form of a product backlog.

 - [`API.md`](API.md)
-  RESTful and WebSocket API documentation for all microservices: User Service, Question Service, Matching Service, Collaboration Service, and History Service.
+  RESTful and WebSocket API documentation for all microservices: User Service, Question Service, Matching Service, Collaboration Service, History Service, and AI Service.

 - [`UML.md`](UML.md)
   Central place to track and maintain our UML diagrams (component/sequence diagrams), including allocated space for our current surface-level sequence diagrams (Question History integration + overall user workflow).